sculptureform

 Gothic Carving A strong influence.
 In medieval church carving the tipped up seats (misericords) often have playful themes of the topsy turvy world ie the cart before the horse, the pig playing pipes to represent their squealing sound, showing the back instead of the front of a flower (showing the chaos of changing the world order).
 There are playful elements here that the back reflects the front of each gatepost but is not consistent.
 Some elements come through to the other side and weave logically, others don’t.

-The tool marks and pattern making is also influenced by this vibrant and sometimes crude hand carving of the past.
+The tool marks and pattern making are also influenced by this vibrant and sometimes crude hand carving of the past.

-Human antlered head Is the overseer of all the natural areas who is there to balance what is allowed to dominate.
-On a simple level he could be seen as representing the park manager, the maintenance staff etc.
+The human antlered head is the overseer of all the natural areas and is there to balance what is allowed to dominate.
+On a simple level he could be seen as representing the park manager, the maintenance staff etc or a Celtic Cernunnos God of fields and farming.

 Materials The Gateway is carved in green (unseasoned) oak.
-Each post is a single 4M high 600mm wide and 120mm thick piece.
+Each part is a single 4M high 600mm wide and 120mm thick piece.
 There is 1.3 meters in the ground.
-There are steel rods fixed crosswise and then one cubic metre of concrete poured into the two footing to keep the wood upright.
+There are steel rods fixed crosswise and then one cubic metre of concrete poured into the two footings to keep the wood upright.
 The carvings are coloured with spirit stains and oil pigments.
 They are coated over the top with 4 layers of Danish Oil, which will be reapplied each year.
 Until the oil was finally applied the work had to be covered with a tarpaulin every time it rained as black tannins leach out of the wood when wet and streak down the untreated surface.
-There are a few stains of this left visible.

 Timescale The Gateway took 320 hours to carve (around 25 hours is the maximum completed in a week).
-They were started August 2006 and completed in May 2007.
-They were largely carved inside the artist’s studio in Cowfold over winter, but were completed upright in a trial pit in the grounds where around 3 weeks was spent finishing details and adding the colours and oil.
+It was started August 2006 and completed in May 2007.
+It was largely carved inside the artist’s studio in Cowfold over winter, but was completed upright in a trial pit in the ground where around 3 weeks was spent finishing details and adding the stains and oil.